 Furthermore, a demonstrable causality between self-acceptance, self-esteem and satisfaction with life, has been shown in studies including Navarro et al., (2014), which confirmed that, “the relation of personal self-esteem to life satisfaction was significant for both genders”.
 It's therefore reasonable to deduce that a positive body image is likely to predict a higher level of life satisfaction, or happiness.

-As has been shown, the mediating effect of improved body image on self-esteem and of self-esteem on happiness has been widely observed.
+As has been shown, the mediating effect of improved body image on self-esteem and on happiness has been widely observed.
 It's only recently, though, that studies have directly targeted the links between naturism and contentment.

 K. J. West (2017) sought to observe the effects of naturism on positive body image, self-esteem and happiness, initially through comprehensive surveying and analysis and subsequently via real-life naturist activities.